owlbarn/tutorial/book/case-obj-detect/README.md

 ```

 The features are extracted combining both ResNet101 and the Feature Pyramid Network.
-ResNet extracts features of the image (the first layers extract low-level features, the last layers extract high-level features.
+ResNet extracts features of the image (the first layers extract low-level features, the last layers extract high-level features).
 Feature Pyramid Network creates a second pyramid of feature maps from top to bottom so that every map has access to high and low level features.
 This combination proves to achieve excellent gains in both accuracy and speed.